mihir-shah99/vxdf/README.md

 ## Running the Application

-The application can be started in two ways:

 ### Using the startup script (recommended)

 The easiest way to run the application is with the startup script: